-Western Oregon University's student financial aid offerings are comprised of programs similar to others offered across the country (often referred to as "fee waivers", "tuition discounts" or "tuition remissions") enhanced by innovative initiatives specific to the state of Oregon.
-The objective of programmatic student aid programs is to provide financial incentives for certain student groups to enroll.
-As an enrollment management tool, programmatic student aid allows an institution to target specific campus enrollment goals including recruitment of needy or meritorious students, international students, athletes, and other student populations.
-The following are summaries of WOU student financial assistance programs:
+Student fee remission programs are funded through institutional resources.
+Western Oregon University's student financial aid offerings are comprised of programs similar to others offered across the country (often referred to as "fee waivers", "tuition discounts" or "tuition remissions") enhanced by innovative initiatives specific to the state of Oregon or Western Oregon University.
+The objective of programmatic student aid fee remission programs is to provide financial incentives for certain student groups to enroll.
+As an enrollment management tool, programmatic student fee remission programs allow an institution to target specific campus enrollment goals including recruitment of needy or meritorious students, international students, athletes, and other student populations.

+The following are summaries of WOU's programmatic student fee remission programs: